 Before the TV drama, Quiz was a highly successful, Olivier Award nominated play by James Graham.
 Now, our top satirical impressionist and renowned comedian, RORY BREMNER will be starring as Chris Tarrant in the first ever national tour of this brilliant show.

 Back in 2018 Quiz, transferred to London’s West End with sensational reviews, following a sold-out run at Chichester Festival Theatre.
-It’ll return to Chichester Festival Theatre before heading out on a 9-week UK tour from 22nd September.
-It gets to the New Theatre in Cardiff from Tuesday 17th through to Saturday 21st October.
+It’s currently out on a 9-week UK tour, getting to the New Theatre in Cardiff from Wednesday, through to Saturday 21st October.

 Of course, there is a real South Wales link to this story.
 Newport born Michael Sheen played Chris Tarrant in the 2020 series alongside Matthew Macfadyen and Sian Clifford.

 Having Rory in the lead role is a real treat for us as anyone who has seen his ‘Chris Tarrant‘ will attest.
 Take a look at the Quiz trailer and you’ll see what we mean.

 Described as ‘a one-man opposition party’ (Daily Telegraph).
 Rory has provided definitive impersonations of PMs and Presidents from Major, Blair, Cameron and Brown, to Clinton, Bush and Trump.
 As himself, he’s been a presenter, writer, quiz-show host, actor, translator and even (briefly) ballroom dancer (Strictly Come Dancing, 2011).